bids-standard/bids-specification/src/atlas.md

 #### Case 3

 Third, a given atlas was derived from the corresponding subject’s data and thus is subject-specific.
 In this case, the `atlas` directory at the root of the dataset does not exist.
 The subject specific atlas filenames are the same as in case 2 at the subject level within the modality directory of the data the atlas was derived from.
-Optionally, a `*_coordsystem.json` file that specifies the [Image-based Coordinate System](/appendices/coordinate-systems.md) of the suject-specific atlas can be used for e.g. an histological atlas/segnmentation.
-Unlike As in the prior use case, the [atlas](schema/objects/entities.yaml#atlas) identifier will be replaced with the [seg](schema/objects/entities.yaml#seg) identifier.
+Optionally, a `*_coordsystem.json` file that specifies the [Image-based Coordinate System](/appendices/coordinate-systems.md) of the subject-specific atlas can be used for e.g. an histological atlas/segmentation.
+Unlike as in the prior use case, the [atlas](schema/objects/entities.yaml#atlas) identifier will be replaced with the [seg](schema/objects/entities.yaml#seg) identifier.

 ```Text
 <dataset>/derivatives/